 For many who have already been struck down by the virus, they're clear on exactly when they had it and how long it lasted.
 But others might not be so sure.
-It's possible that some people might have contracted COVID-19 without realising, so if you're wondering whether you might fall into this group, how can you tell?
-Here’s everything you need to know.
+We know it's possible that some people can contract COVID-19 without realising - in fact, around 17%-20% of cases are estimated to be asymptomatic - so if you're wondering whether you might fall into this group, how can you tell?
+Here’s everything you need to know, including how the COVID vaccination might be able to inform you whether you've had the virus previously or not.

 Have you had coronavirus without realising?